yojoots/libbitcoin-system-wiki/Selfish-Mining-Fallacy.md

-Coming Soon: Selfish mining describes a centralization pressure, not a reduced security threshold.
+Coming Soon: Selfish mining describes a pooling pressure, not a reduced security threshold.